 Jeremy Scahill is an investigative reporter, war correspondent and author of the international bestselling books Dirty Wars: The World Is a Battlefield and Blackwater: The Rise of the World’s Most Powerful Mercenary Army.
-He has reported from Afghanistan, Iraq, Somalia, Yemen, Nigeria, the former Yugoslavia and elsewhere across the globe.
-Scahill has served as the National Security Correspondent for The Nation Magazine and Democracy Now!.
+He has reported from Afghanistan, Iraq, Somalia, Yemen, Nigeria, the former Yugoslavia, and elsewhere across the globe.
+Scahill has served as the national security correspondent for The Nation and Democracy Now!.

-Scahill’s work has sparked several Congressional investigations and won some of journalism’s highest honors.
-He was twice awarded the prestigious George Polk Award, in 1998 for foreign reporting and in 2008 for his book Blackwater.
-Scahill is a producer and writer of the award-winning film Dirty Wars, which premiered at the 2013 Sundance Film Festival and has been nominated for an Academy Award.
+Scahill’s work has sparked several congressional investigations and won some of journalism’s highest honors.
+He was twice awarded the prestigious George Polk Award, in 1998 for foreign reporting and in 2008 for Blackwater.
+Scahill is a producer and writer of the award-winning film Dirty Wars, which premiered at the 2013 Sundance Film Festival and was nominated for an Academy Award.